janiejestemja/datex-crypt/README.md

 - multi recipient
   - each recipient gets a unique eph key + wrapped key, thus the message ciphertext is only encrypted once
 - no meta leak compromise
-  - only the fact thtat the same message was sent to multiple recipients might be inferred - keys remain secure
+  - only the fact that the same message was sent to multiple recipients might be inferred - keys remain secure